 As it turns out, the usefulness of cocoa butter does not end with making chocolate.
 In fact, it has several health benefits.

 Cocoa butter is a source of healthy fats, not unlike coconut oil and avocado.
 These healthy fats are full of polyphenol antioxidants that can boost your immune system and insulate your DNA and cells from mutations and damage that can lead to disease.

 In addition to boosting your immunity, this aromatic butter can help keep your heart healthy.
 Studies on the health benefits of cocoa butter indicate that it can reduce inflammation in the arteries, lowering the risk of heart attacks and heart disease.
+(1)

 Adding reasonable amounts of cocoa butter to your diet can help make you not only healthier, but happier.
 That’s right — there’s science behind the moment of bliss you experience when savoring a delicious piece of chocolate.

 (That being said, cocoa butter is quite high in calories, so unless you’re trying to gain weight, it’s best consumed in moderation.
 Sorry about that!)